abinit/abinit/doc/tutorial/compilation.md

 ./src/98_main/abinit -b
 ```

-If the executable does not crash, you may want to execute
+If the executable does not crash (🙌), you may want to execute

 ```sh
 make test_fast
 ```

 to run some basic tests.
+If something goes wrong when executing the binary or when running the tests,
-If something goes wrong, checkout the Troubleshooting section for possible solutions.
+checkout the Troubleshooting section for possible solutions.

-Finally you may want to execute the *runtests.py* python script in the *tests*
+Finally you may want to execute the *runtests.py* python script in the *tests* directory
-to validate the build before running production calculations.
+in order to validate the build before running production calculations:

 ```sh
 cd tests